jimasp/behave-vsc/README.md

   - "Go to Step Definition" from inside a feature file (default F12).
   - "Find All Step References" from inside a step file (default Alt+F12).
   - Quick-navigate in the Step References Window (default F4 + Shift F4).
-  - Includes step library support.
+  - Includes navigation support for imported steps (e.g. step libraries) via the `importedSteps` setting.
 - Automatic Gherkin syntax highlighting (colourisation), including smart parameter highlighting.
 - Smart feature step auto-completion, e.g. typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
 (Also some snippets are thrown in.)
 - Feature file formatting (default Ctrl+K,Ctrl+F), including optional autoformat on save.